filipzupancic/decentralized-charging/README.md

 # iot-summer-school

-A blockchain based solution for charging stations.
+A blockchain based solution for charging stations powered by Solidity Smart Contracts on Rinkeby test network.